explorer-notes/git/README.md

 - `git reflog` - use when you want to display every action that was made inside your repository.
 It's often used along with reset. **When you experimented with resets and made a mistake, this command will help you.**

+## Remote Workflow

+- `git fetch` - this command fetches changes that were made inside remote repository to your local repository.

+- `git pull` - fetches changes and merges them at the same time.

+- `git push` - pushes changes made inside your local repository to remote repository.
+Good practice is to pull changes before you push.
+It only updates your **current branch.**

+**Information about remote repos**

+- `git remote -v` - displays information about your remote repositories.

+- `git remote set-url orgin NEWURL` - use this if you changed your remote repository name or you want your local repository to point to another remote repository.

+- `git remote show origin` - displays detailed information about remote repository.

+**Local branches workflow**

 **Creating aliases**